top of page

 About Sensory Processing/Integration

 Sensory integration is defined as 'the ability to organize sensory information for use... that enables individuals to interact effectively with their environment' (Ayers).
-We constantly receive sensory information (such as visual, auditory, and tactile inputs), which the brain interprets to produce appropriate motor and behavioral responses.
+We constantly receive sensory information, such as visual, auditory, and tactile inputs, which the brain interprets to produce appropriate motor and behavioral responses.

-When this information is not accurately perceived or organized, it can lead to difficulties in movement, behavior, and functioning.
-Please refer to Sings of SPD for more information.
+When this information is not accurately perceived or organized, it can result in difficulties with movement, behavior, and functioning.

 Sensory Integration/Processing Therapy